bartkl/bartkl.github.io/content/📰 Blogs/A Developer's Guide New Version.md

 #### Lack of proper and findable documentation
 Documentation in which definitions or descriptions can be found of what the elements in our data models mean can help us a lot.
 In practice, however, providing documentation turns out to be challenging.

 First of all, where should the documentation be maintained?
-It seems preferable to keep its maintenance close to the data model, such that when we make changes to it, we change update the documentation as well.
+It seems preferable to keep its maintenance close to the data model, such that when we make changes to it, we update the documentation as well.

 Some languages provide convenient capabilities to do this.
 For example, OpenAPI specifications and Pydantic data classes both support providing descriptions for fields.
 However, not with every language do you have this luxury.
-For example, with SQL DDL and plain Java classes you probably would have to do with regular code comments.
+In SQL DDL and plain Java classes for instance you would probably have to do with regular code comments.

-So far we've only spoken about maintenance.
-Our documentation also needs to be easy to find and comfortable to read.
+And that's just maintenance.
+Documentation also needs to be easy to find and comfortable to read.
 Surely we cannot expect people, especially non-developers, to navigate through the large variety of codebases where documentation is included in a variety of languages.
 We need to make sure there's a central and easy to find place where all of the documentation can be read in a uniformous, comfortable way.

 ## Harmonizing data from different datasets
 ![[A Developer's Guide - Data Harmonization - 2023-12-31 09.44.31.excalidraw]]